wybo/agentbase/README.md

         </body>
       </html>

 You may see this by running a sample model, then use the browser's View Page Source.
-(Google "view page source")

-Similarly, the models will print to the "javascript console" while they run.
-(Google "view javascript console")
+Often the models will print to the "javascript console" while they run.

+#### Building a Model

+Class Model is an "abstract class" with three abscract methods:

+    startup() Called from Model ctor for loading files needed by model. setup()   Called during startup and by Model.reset() step()    Called by animator to advance the model one step

+CoffeeScript modelers simply subclass ABM.Model, supplying the three abstract methods.
+All the samole models use this, as does the docs/ template example.

+JavaScript modelers can simply replace the empty ABM.Model abstract methods:

+    myModel = function () {
+      var u = ABM.util; // useful alias for utilities
+      ABM.Model.prototype.startup = function () {...};
+      ABM.Model.prototype.setup = function () {...};
+      ABM.Model.prototype.step = function () {...};

+      // Startup like CoffeeScript examples
+      var model = new ABM.Model("layers", 13, -16, 16, -16, 16, true)
+        .debug() // Debug: Put Model vars in global name space .start();
+    }

+See [sketches/jsmodel.html](sketches/jsmodel.html) for a random walker in JavaScript.
+We'll also have more of our models/ converted to JavaScript in the future.

 #### Files